erikc5000/deco-mongo/README.md

 ## Description

 Deco-Mongo is a modern MongoDB ODM written in Typescript.
-By taking advantage of newer Javascript features like reflection and decorators (hence the "deco"), it provides some level of type safety and an overall more pleasant developer experience than older libraries like Mongoose -- in my totally biased opinion, anyway. :-)
+By taking advantage of newer Javascript features like reflection and decorators (hence the "deco"), it provides some level of type safety and an overall more pleasant developer experience than older libraries like Mongoose -- in my totally biased opinion, anyway. :smiley:

 This project is still early in its development with the initial focus on developing a mapping layer that enables conversion between in-memory Typescript classes and MongoDB documents.
 Changes are likely and documentation is a work in progress.